 Bellagio Centre Academic Writing Residency Program Fellowship, Rockefeller Foundation (2019 – declined)

 I am interested in working with students writing dissertations on gender, diversity, multiculturalism, disability, colonialism and the history of political theory.

 Past (Supervised and Co-Supervised):

 MacDonald, Fiona.
-(2002- 2008)Social Welfare, Multiculturalism and Neoliberalism (assistant professor, U of Manitoba/ Associate Professor, University of the Fraser Valley)
+(2002- 2008)Social Welfare, Multiculturalism and Neoliberalism (University of the Fraser Valley)

 Beausoleil, Emily.
 (2006-2012) Art as Democratic Engagement/Politics (Lecturer, Victoria University of Wellington, New Zealand)